diogosss/kruger-challenge-springbknd/README.md

 ## Mode of operation
-In the command line run the next write:
+In the command line run the next line of code to start the server:

 ```bash
 $> java -jar inventariovac-1.0.0.jar